Accoows/Accoows/README.md

 - 💡 I'm currently working on my skills

 - 🔭 Ariane / SpaceX / Nasa
-- ✨ Head in the stars
-- 🚗 & Behind the wheel
 - 🎮 Gaming & 🎬 Anime
-- 😄 Pronouns: Any really

 <hr>